Psychtoolbox-3/psychtoolbox-3.github.com/prioritysupport.markdown

     Please enter that info that you got from step 1.

  4. The function will print out an "authentication token", a string of letters and numbers.
-Now you can post your question on the Psychtoolbox user forum at https://psychtoolbox.discourse.group or open a new issue for bugs and feature requests on our GitHub issue tracker at https://github.com/Psychtoolbox-3/Psychtoolbox-3/issues
+[Now you can post your question on the Psychtoolbox user forum][forum] or [open a new issue for bugs and feature requests on our GitHub issue tracker][issues].

     Please add the "authentication token" to your forum question or GitHub issue.
     This will prove to us that you deserve priority support for your question or